arey/hibernate-hydrate/readme.md

 * Utility class to populate a lazy-initialized object graph by recursivity
 * Supports JPA with Hibernate as provider
-* Supports third Hibernate 3.x, Hibernate 4.x and Hibernate 5.x
+* Supports Hibernate 3.x to 6.x (with different artefactId)

 ## Getting Help ##